chantastic/reactpatterns/_posts/2016-08-17-stateless-function.markdown

 }
 {% endhighlight %}

-You could do the same thing with functions.
+But you could get the same affect with other fuctions.

 {% highlight ts %}
 const getStyle = context => ({